0x9z/CCNA-Jeremy-Notes/Day03_TCP-IP_&_OSI_Model.md

 As data moves **down** the stack from Layer 5 to Layer 1, each layer adds its own header (and sometimes a trailer) containing the information needed by that layer.

-Step 1 (Layer 5): Application prepares the data
+-Step 1 (Layer 5): Application prepares the data
-Step 2 (Layer 4): Adds L4 header (port numbers) → SEGMENT or DATAGRAM
+-Step 2 (Layer 4): Adds L4 header (port numbers) → SEGMENT or DATAGRAM
-Step 3 (Layer 3): Adds L3 header (IP addresses) → PACKET
+-Step 3 (Layer 3): Adds L3 header (IP addresses) → PACKET
-Step 4 (Layer 2): Adds L2 header + trailer (MAC addresses, error check) → FRAME
+-Step 4 (Layer 2): Adds L2 header + trailer (MAC addresses, error check) → FRAME
-Step 5 (Layer 1): Transmits bits as signals
+-Step 5 (Layer 1): Transmits bits as signals

 ---